MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_removeport_in.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames: RemovePort_IN, *PRemovePort_IN
+f1_keywords:
+ - _RemovePort_IN
+ - hbapiwmi/_RemovePort_IN
+ - PRemovePort_IN
+ - hbapiwmi/PRemovePort_IN
+ - RemovePort_IN
+ - hbapiwmi/RemovePort_IN
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - hbapiwmi.h
 api_name:
  - RemovePort_IN
-targetos: Windows
-req.typenames: RemovePort_IN, *PRemovePort_IN
 ---

 # _RemovePort_IN structure